Frankenstein Cheesecake

 FAQ

-- How do I know when the cheesecake is done?
+- How do I know when the cheesecake is baked enough?

-- Can I use natural coloring instead of gel?
+- Can I use liquid food coloring instead of gel?

 Serving Suggestions